 26. Passive freebies

-Examples: Offer free use at specified times of underutilized resources, like massage chairs, aquamassage equipment, relaxation DVDs, plain-vanilla stationary cycles, and so on.
+Examples: Offer free use of underutilized resources at specified times.
+Examples: massage chairs, aquamassage equipment, relaxation DVDs, plain-vanilla stationary cycles, and so on.

 27. Outdoors events

 Example: Schedule selected fitness classes or sessions outdoors during pleasant weather.